30 Things to do After Installing Ubuntu 18.04 LTS

 First, you have to install User Themes GNOME Shell extension from the web and you will be able to install other themes.

 For example, you can try Flat Remix theme.
-One of the most popular themes.
 Open Synaptic, go to the settings of the repositories.
 Then, other software tab and here click add and paste this repository address.

-You will be asked to reload packages cache.
-Do it.
+When you will be asked to reload packages cache, do so.

 flat-remix package in Synaptic and install

 Close Synaptic and open Tweaks.
-Now, you should see flat remix theme among the available themes.
-Select it.
+Now, you should be able to select Flat remix theme among the available themes.

 masalla_1.1_all packages.
 You can install such DEB packages simply by double-clicking on them and installing through the Software Center.